ecg-icas/icas/src/source/reference/put-campaign-linkedads.rst

 If the campaign already has a linkedAd with the same adId, the existing linkedAd will be overriden with the provided one.
 It is not possible to have multiple linkedAds in one campaign with the same adId.
+Setting linkedAds on a campaign in a ``DELETED`` state is not allowed.

 A single linkedAd has the following request model structure: